OHDSI/StudyProtocolSandbox/AlendronateVsRaloxifen/README.md

 	install_github("ohdsi/EmpiricalCalibration")
 	install_github("ohdsi/AlendronateVsRaloxifen")
 	```
-4. Once installed, you can execute the feasibility assessment by modifying and using the following code:
+4. Once installed, you can execute the sutyd by modifying and using the following code:

 	```r
 	library(AlendronateVsRaloxifen)